jinnatar/python-cozify/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Authentication flow has been improved quite a bit but it would benefit a lot from real-world feedback.
--  For now there are only read calls.
-Next up is implementing ~all hub calls at the raw level and then wrapping them for ease of use.
-If there's something you want to use sooner than later file an issue so it can get prioritized!
+-  Read call coverage is decent and support for most light interaction is done.
+If there's something specific you want to use sooner than later file an issue so it can get prioritized!
--  Device model is non-existant and the old implementations are bad and deprecated.
-Active work ongoing to filter by capability at a low level first, then perhaps a more object oriented model on top of that.
+-  Device model is not object oriented yet and instead relies on capability filtering and device id's.

 .. |docs| image:: https://readthedocs.org/projects/python-cozify/badge/?version=latest